Questions and Answers: BSWAT Payment Scheme

 If I access a payment from the scheme, how will it affect my pension?

-The payment to supported employees who have had their wages assessed by the BSWAT is exempt from means testing for income support payments in the social security law.
-Payments received under the scheme will be treated as a lump sum tax offset in arrears.
+The lump sum payment to supported employees who have had their wages assessed by the BSWAT is exempt from means testing for income support payments in the social security law.

 What is the role of Australian Disability Enterprises?